-Though the Board does not have half of its members being independent directors as recommended by the MCCG, the Board is of the view that the presence of the three (3) Independent Directors is sufficient to provide the necessary checks and balances on the decision making process of the Board.
-The Independent Directors provide independent and objective judgement as well as impartial opinion on Board deliberations and decision making and significant contributions of the Independent Directors is evidenced on their participation as members of the committees of the Board.
+Though the Board does not have half of its members being independent directors as recommended by the MCCG, the Board is of the view that the presence of three (3) Independent Non-Executive Directors is sufficient to provide the necessary checks and balances on the decision making process of the Board.
+The Independent Non-Executive Directors provide independent and objective judgement as well as impartial opinion on Board deliberations and decision making and significant contributions of the Independent Non-Executive Directors are evidenced on their participation as members of the committees of the Board.